wduquette/joe/mdbook/src/patterns.md

 An instance pattern consists of the name of the desired type, followed by a map pattern for its fields.
 For the pattern to match:

-- The named type must match value's type or one of its supertypes.
+- The named type must be the target value's type or one of its supertypes.
-  - Supertype matching is not yet implemented.
 - The value must have all of the specified fields.
 - The field patterns must match.